 “Does that mean what I think it means?”

 Reggie smirked.
-“There is only one reason to eat Taco Bell, at 4 am or any other hour.”
+“There is only one reason to eat Taco Bell, at four in the morning or any other hour.”

-“Naw,” Shake said, shaking his head, “Carl will eat any Mexican food, anywhere, anytime.”
+“Naw,” Shake said, shaking his head, “Chet will eat any Mexican food, anywhere, anytime.”

 I know that’s true.
 It’s why he likes to work at Desert Sky, the Valley of the Sun’s maximal Meximall.
 I said, “And I’m sure you disclosed to him what you were really doing with Dick’s Wi-Fi hardware?”

 To this they responded nothing – deer-in-the-headlights silence.
 I won’t say I live for moments like this, but I definitely live all the way through them.
-If you’re looking for infinity instantiated – where the world can be anything at all – it’s right there, on the cusp of a lie.
+If you’re looking for infinity instantiated – where time seems to stop and the world can be anything at all – it’s right there, on the cusp of a lie.

 “Gentlemen,” I said.
 “Your secrets are safe with me.
 But you don’t go from hacking Sony to humping routers.
 What gives?”

 And now we need some back-story.
 I’m a mission-critical narrator – which means I’m lax about the boring stuff – but you gotta know what you gotta know.

 So: I met these two slacker hackers almost three years ago, at Christmas.
 They were engaged in a charitable act of phreelance pharmacy in the midst of hacking Sony, NORAD and who knows what else.